DataTalksClub/stock-markets-analytics-zoomcamp/cohorts/2024/homework 2.md

 **Find the optimal number of days X (between 1 and 30), where 75% quantile growth is the highest?**

 Reuse [Code Snippet 1] to retrieve the list of IPOs from 2023 and 2024 (from URLs: https://stockanalysis.com/ipos/2023/ and https://stockanalysis.com/ipos/2024/).
-Get all OHLCV daily prices for all stocks with an "IPO date" before March 1, 2024 ("< 2024-03-01") - 185 tickers.
+Get all OHLCV daily prices for all stocks with an "IPO date" before March 1, 2024 ("< 2024-03-01") - 184 tickers (without 'RYZB').
+Please remove 'RYZB', as it is no longer available on Yahoo Finance.

 Sometimes you may need to adjust the symbol name (e.g., 'IBAC' on stockanalysis.com -> 'IBACU' on Yahoo Finance) to locate OHLCV prices for all stocks.
+Some of the tickers like 'DYCQ' and 'LEGT' were on the market less than 30 days (11 and 21 days, respectively).
+Let's leave them in the dataset; it just means that you couldn't hold them for more days than they were listed.

 Let's assume you managed to buy a new stock (listed on IPO) on the first day at the [Adj Close] price].
 Your strategy is to hold for exactly X full days (where X is between 1 and 30) and sell at the "Adj.
 Close" price in X days (e.g., if X=1, you sell on the next day).
 Find X, when the 75% quantile growth (among 185 investments) is the highest.